habemus-papadum/pdum_plumbum/docs/async_support_design.md

 #### Proposed Structure
 - Define `AsyncIterPb`, `AsyncIterPbFunc`, and `AsyncIterPbPair` mirroring the synchronous iterator semantics but using `async for`.
+- Introduce an `aipb` decorator dedicated to functions whose first parameter consumes an `AsyncIterable`.
+It should return `AsyncIterPbFunc`, applying the same partial-application model.
 - `AsyncIterPbFunc.__rrshift__` returns an async iterator (likely an async generator) and supports partial application identical to the scalar async types.
-- Provide adapters so `apb` can recognise async generator functions and wrap them in the iterator hierarchy, while still allowing promotion of scalar async operators when composed with iterator pipelines.
+- Provide adapters so `apb` can still promote scalar async operators when composed with iterator pipelines, bridging between single-value and streaming semantics.
 - Consumers explicitly iterate with `async for item in value >> iter_pipeline`.

+Having a dedicated decorator clarifies developer intent (streaming vs scalar) and avoids ambiguous auto-detection.
+Without it, async iterator pipelines would have to guess whether a coroutine should be awaited once or iterated, which is brittle and error-prone. `aipb` makes the contract explicit: the decorated callable consumes an async iterable and returns an async iterable (or value), ensuring the pipeline composes correctly.

 #### Interoperability
 - Introduce helpers to bridge scalar async pipelines and iterator pipelines (e.g., wrapping scalar results in single-item async generators, or consuming async iterables to yield final values).